jedelman8/nxos-ansible/docs/nexus-module-docs.md

 #### Notes
 - Absent removes the portchannel config and interface if it already exists

+- Members must be a list

+- LACP needs to be enabled first if active/passive modes are used

 - While username and password are not required params, they are if you are not using the .netauth file.  .netauth file is recommended as it will clean up the each task in the playbook by not requiring the username and password params for every tasks.

 - Using the username and password params will override the .netauth file